 No Social Skills: She has moments of empathy for others, like her little chat with MOMO on the Durandal and her mercy killing of Cecile and Cath, but beyond that she can be pretty self-centered.

 Oblivious to Love: Allen tries to ask Shion out and/or just get across that he loves her several times in the series and she just doesn't get it.
 He finally gets the girl, only because he decided to stand up to Kevin to win her back from him.
-To think what would have happened if that never occured.
+To think what would have happened if that never occurred.

 Took a Level in Jerkass: In Episode III, although mostly out of reaction to knowing her own father took part in the Miltian Conflict, and later after knowing she called the Gnosis into their universe.
 Eventually gets better, though.